tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

      uc(u1) = {us1, us2}

-* "A Use Case for Niche Modeling covers MAXENT and GARP modeling"
+* Example: "A Use Case for Niche Modeling covers MAXENT and GARP modeling"

 ##### 4.4.2.6 Valuable Information Elements (normative)

      VIE(u) = {ie | ie ⊂ IE ⋀ u ∈ U }

-* For a `Use Case`, what `Information Elements` are valuable.
+* Example: "For a `Use Case`, what `Information Elements` are valuable."

 ##### 4.4.2.7 Acceptable Data Quality Measure (normative)